NahidMuntasir7/Assessment-Tasks/README.md

 ## Generated Dataset

-The generated dataset is publicly available on Google Drive:
+The generated dataset is publicly available on Google Drive.
+For convenience, compressed ZIP archives of the uploaded folders is also provided in the Google Drive.

 https://drive.google.com/drive/folders/17drn2tYgBCq782rKLNvMldtUEm_bu2me